Written By: Prakhar Agnihotri, 4th year Civil Engineering student from JSS NOIDA

 SSF tries to provide basic education to these children and connect with them on a personal level to ensure that they don't discontinue their studies, which is quite common in this social strata.
 SSF strives to prevent these children from getting sucked into the vicious cycle of child labor, to educate them about their rights and duties and to provide them an equal footing and platform so that these children can explore their true potential.

 The duties of this NGO do not end here.
-SSF till date has admitted 25 children into reputed schools.
+SSF to date has admitted 25 children into reputed schools.
 It pays for their fees, uniforms, stationery and other educational expenses.
 It conducts felicitation programs to encourage bright children.
-SSF also conducts and celebrate several festivals, sports meet and health awareness programs for these children, which does put smiles on the faces of these children.
+SSF also conducts and celebrates several festivals, sports meet and health awareness programs for these children, which does put smiles on the faces of these children.

 SSF provides a great platform for our young generation.
 As a more privileged member of society, we can give an hour or two to this NGO, to share our knowledge and ensure a substantial change in the lives of these children.
 Be a part of this community of 1500 volunteers, and more, who provide basic education to 1200 students daily.
 Trust me, it feels good.